Mount Hiei – The holy mountain in Kyoto

 Other places to visit in Mount Hiei

-Other places which you may wish to visit but I did not as I wanted to spend more time in the woods and make it to Lake Biwa for the sunset:
+There are other places which you may wish to visit in Mount Hiei.
+Below are some that may be of interest to you.
+I did not visit these places as I wanted to spend more time in the woods and make it to Lake Biwa for the sunset

 This garden is about 1.7 hectares and is based on French impressionism and has about 100,000 blooms each year.